Germany

 Electrification of road transport

-Charging infrastructure is expanding, with 90,000 public charging points now in place (Bundesnetzagentur, 2023).
-The government aims for one million public charging points for electric vehicles by 2030.
+Charging infrastructure is expanding, with over 115,000 public charging points in place in November, 2023 (Bundesnetzagentur, 2024); an increase of over 80% since the end of 2021 (BMDV, 2024).
+The government plans to operationalise one million public charging points for electric vehicles by 2030 (BMDV, 2022).

 Carbon price in the German ETS

-The German government's carbon price on transport fuels is far too low to meet the target without other supportive measures.
-The fixed price was set at EUR 25/tCO2 in 2021, increasing to EUR 30/tCO2 in 2022.
-The planned increase for 2023 to EUR 35 was suspended due to the energy crisis, but as of 2024 the price will be raised to EUR 40.
-From 2026 new allowances will be auctioned in a range of EUR 55 to EUR 65/tCO2e (German Government, 2020a).
-All proceeds from the system will be re-invested into climate protection or returned to citizens.
-The German ETS will be merged into the new EU ETS for transport and buildings as of 1.
-January 2027.
+The German government's carbon price on transport fuels remains far too low to meet the target without other supportive measures.
+The fixed price was set at EUR 25/tCO2 in 2021 and increased to EUR 30/tCO2 in 2022.
+Price increases were suspended due to the energy crisis, but as of 2024 the price was raised to EUR 45/tCO2e.
+From 2026, new allowances will be auctioned in a range of EUR 55 to EUR 65/tCO2e (German Government, 2020a).
+In 2027, the German ETS will be merged into the revised EU ETS for transport and buildings.

-The revenues of the system are channelled to the climate and transformation fund, which is the source of subsidies in for various sectors.
-Although the government had agreed to pay back the revenues of the carbon price to consumers, this will most likely only happen as of 2028.
-Administrative barriers are one issue, the fact that the revenues are already planned for other purposes, e.g. the climate and transformation fund, is another (Pokraka, 2023).
+All proceeds from the ETS system will be re-invested into climate protection or returned to citizens.
+In 2022, the combined revenues of the German ETS and the EU ETS totalled more than EUR 13bn and were channelled into the country’s Climate and Transformation Fund (KTF), which functions as the principal source of climate finance economy-wide (UBA, 2023a).
+Although the government has agreed to return the revenues of the carbon price to consumers, this payback will likely only happen beginning in 2028.
+Administrative barriers are one issue, while the fact that the revenues are already planned for other purposes through the KTF is another (Pokraka, 2023).

 Buildings

-A recent Climate Action Tracker report stresses the importance of a comprehensive approach to increasing efficiency and speeding up decarbonisation, particularly in the buildings sector (Climate Action Tracker, 2022).
+A Climate Action Tracker report stresses the importance of a comprehensive approach to increasing efficiency and speeding up decarbonisation, particularly in the buildings sector (Climate Action Tracker, 2022).

 The government coalition agreed on a 65% renewable requirement for new heating systems from 2024, and producing 50% of all heat in a GHG-neutral manner by 2030, which would speed up the decarbonisation of the sector.
-By 2045, all heating systems would need to run fully on GHG-neutral energy (Federal Ministry of Economics and Climate Protection (BMWK), 2023).
+By 2045, all heating systems would need to fully run on GHG-neutral energy (Federal Ministry of Economics and Climate Protection (BMWK), 2023).

 A draft law to implement this principle for new heating systems received significant opposition.
 Subsequently, the government released a watered-down version, which delayed the start of implementation for some regions from 2024 to 2028, and introduced more exceptions and relaxed the use of wood heating.

+The recent approval of the EU Building Directive compromise is a positive step, yet the goals for reducing energy consumption could be more ambitious.
+The directive aims for an average reduction of 16% by 2030 and 20-22% by 2035.
+However, it falls short of the originally proposed stringent standards; notable is the absence of mandatory renovation requirements (Tagesschau, 2024a).
 Another concern is the approach to green hydrogen, which the law seems to assume will be available for the buildings sector.
 Green hydrogen is a very expensive source of energy, meaning its use should be limited to applications without alternatives (NewClimate Institute, 2023).
 A clear direction for this energy source in the law would provide more certainty to the planning communities and the industry providing the required expertise and technologies.

 Germany’s national emissions trading scheme “Brennstoffemissionshandelsgesetz – BEHG” covers all non-ETS sectors, incl. the buildings sector.
 Companies selling fossil fuels have to purchase certificates for the carbon content of those fuels, and pass on the additional financial burden to the end consumers through an increased price.
 The scheme started in 2021 with an initial price of EUR 25 per tonne of CO2.
 It was meant to increase annually, but in 2022 the government postponed the increase because of the high energy prices driven by the illegal invasion of Russia in Ukraine.
-As of 2024 it is raised to EUR 40 per tonne of CO2.
+As of 2024, it is raised to EUR 45 per tonne of CO2.

 An increasing carbon price will mean that running fossil-based heating systems will cost more over time.
-This trend is foreseeable to informed building owners, but it can be assumed that most owners will lack knowledge and opt for a system with lower investment costs and a technology they are familiar with, unless they are forced to deviate from this by law.
+This trend is foreseeable to informed building owners, but it can be assumed that most owners will lack knowledge and opt for a system with lower investment costs and a technology they are familiar with, unless they are required to deviate from this by law.
 In the absence of a clear ban of new fossil heating systems, there is a risk that high prices for fuel will burden many house owners and tenants in the future.

 Agriculture

-The trend towards a more plant-based nutrition seems to be speeding up; another factor for 2022 might be the increased food prices as a result of the energy crisis.
-To decrease the burden of inflation on poorer households and steer nutrition to more healthy diets, in early 2023 the German Minister for Agriculture proposed waiving the value added tax on plant products.
-At the moment, all food including meat and dairy products is taxed at a reduced rate of 7% (as opposed to 19% as other goods and drinks).
-This measure would need to be implemented by the Ministry of Finance who has not yet picked up this proposal.
+To decrease the burden of inflation on poorer households and steer nutrition in a healthier and more environmentally sustainable direction, the German Minister for Agriculture proposed waiving the value added tax on plant-based products in early 2023.
+At the moment, all food products, including meat and dairy products, are taxed at a reduced rate of 7% (as opposed to 19% for other goods and drinks).
+This measure would need to be implemented by the Ministry of Finance, who has not yet picked up this proposal.

 Waste

 In 1990 the German waste sector emitted 38 MtCO2e (3% of total emissions).
-By 2021, emissions were at just 4 MtCO2e - a decrease of 89% and contributing only about 1% of total emissions(UBA, 2023b).
-This was achieved mainly by ending the disposal of untreated residential waste and the increased utilisation of energy and materials from waste (Federal Environment Agency, 2017).
-Since 2005 landfilling of biodegradable waste has been prohibited in Germany.
+By 2021, emissions were at just 4 MtCO2e - a decrease of 89% and contributing only about 1% of total emissions (UBA, 2023b).
+This reduction was mainly achieved by ending the disposal of untreated residential waste and the increased utilisation of energy and materials from waste (Umweltbundesamt, 2017).
+Since 2005, landfilling of biodegradable waste has been prohibited in Germany.
+From 2024, CO2 emissions from waste incineration are part of the emissions trading scheme for fuels (BEHG).

 Latest publications